Kwek Hong Png: Early life

-Born in 1913 in Fujian's Tung Ann district to a miserly farmer, Kwek arrived in Singapore in 1928 from Fujian.
+Born in 1912 in Fujian's Tung Ann district to a miserly farmer, Kwek arrived in Singapore in 1928 from Fujian.
 He first started out as a shop helper at his brother-in-law's hardware firm.
 His monthly salary then was just $5 and he reportedly slept on the floors of the store.
 During World War II, Kwek became rich by trading construction materials.
 He also participated in smuggling basic goods and traded with Japanese merchants.

+Personal life

+In August 1943, Kwek purchased the House at 9 Buckley Road, a 1932 bungalow where he and his family subsequently resided.
+A decorative Chinese-style entrance archway was added to the property during their time there.
+The house was later acquired by City Developments Limited, the property arm of Kwek's Hong Leong Group, and was conserved in 2008 to serve as the clubhouse for a new "Buckley Classique" condominium development on the site.

 Career

 Founded in 1941, the Hong Leong Group was originally a trading company that supplied basic construction materials and rubber.
 Wanting to work as a team, Kwek subsequently beckoned his three brothers to join Hong Leong.
 Becoming chairman of the organisation in 1956, Kwek retired in 1984; before that, his net worth was estimated by Forbes to be worth S$3 billion.
 He was also ranked one of the wealthiest men in the world by Forbes.